 The answer is yes.

 There are some interesting numerological parallels within the Variations relating to the numbers 6 and 24.
-There are two unmatched and four matching initials between Enigma and A.M.F.I.O.G.
+There are two unmatched and four matching initials between Enigma and “AMFIOG”.
 The German title Ein feste Burg ist unser Gott consists of 24 letters.
 The opening six measures of the Enigma Theme have 24 melody notes.
-Two of the four sides of Elgar’s 6 x 6 box cipher form the basis of the cipher key.
+Two of the four sides of Elgar’s 6-by-6 Music Box Cipher form the basis of the cipher key.
 Elgar’s music box cipher is based on the Polybius square, the original version of which encoded the 24 letters of the Greek alphabet in use during that era.
-Four of six letters from Enigma match those in A.M.F.I.O.G., yielding a matching percentage of 66.66%.
-The sum of four sixes is 24.
-There are six 6-letter titles in the Variations (Enigma, Ysobel, Troyte, Nimrod, Eduard, and Finale), and the opus number is 36, the product of 6 x 6.
-The music box cipher is a 6 x 6 configuration, and within in are 15 plain text solution letters.
-There are fifteen movements in the Variations, and the number 15 is reducible 6, i.e., 1 + 5.
+Four of six letters from Enigma match those in “AMFIOG”, yielding a matching percentage of 66.66%.
+Remarkably, the sum of four sixes is 24.
+There are six 6-letter titles in the Variations (Enigma, Ysobel, Troyte, Nimrod, Eduard, and Finale), and the opus number is 36, the product of 6 multiple by 6.
+The music box cipher is a 6-by-6 configuration, and within in are 15 plain text solution letters.
+There are fifteen movements in the Variations, and the number 15 is reducible to 6, i.e., 1 plus 5.
 Nine of the fourteen variations have initials for subtitles, and 6 is 9 upside down.
 The ninth Variation – Nimrod – has a six-letter title.
 Clearly, Elgar wished to draw attention to the number six.
 Even the Roman numerals for his variation (XIV) may be interpreted as a mirror image of SIX when V is replaced by 5 (XI5).

 There is an element of Elgar’s wordplay involving the title Enigma.
-The first three letters – eni – may be reorganized to spell ein, the first word in the German title Ein feste Burg.
-The literal translation of ein (a) is conveniently furnished by the last letter in Enigma.
+The first three letters – Eni – may be reorganized to spell Ein, the first word in the German title Ein feste Burg.
+The literal translation of Ein (a) is conveniently furnished by the last letter in Enigma.
 Concerning the four matching letters (a, i, m and g) between Enigma and the hidden Theme’s initials, these may be reshuffled to spell gaim, the phonetic equivalent of game.
 When the remaining two letters from enigma (e and n) are added to gaim, the combination forms engaim, a phonetic approximation of endgame.
-In Elgar's era the term endgame was commonly used to describe the concluding sequence of moves in a game, particularly a game of chess.
+In Elgar's era, the term endgame was commonly used to describe the concluding sequence of moves in a game, specifically a game of chess.
 This association is revealing because a chessboard is indistinguishable from a checkerboard, and Elgar employs a checkerboard cipher to encrypt his dark saying.

 A Polybius square is also known as a Polybius checkerboard because it resembles a checkerboard.